Andreaytm/Stream2_Project/README.md

     to our web based interface.
     - [Gunicorn](http://gunicorn.org): A Python package, used for running HTTP servers on UNIX based operating systems.
     - [Heroku](https://www.heroku.com) and [mLab](https://mlab.com) for deployment.
-    - [Intro.js](https://introjs.com) & Introjs.css providing pop-up tooltip tour of the dashboard.
+    - [Intro.js](https://introjs.com) and Introjs.css providing pop-up tooltip tour of the dashboard.
     - [Keen.js](https://github.com/keen/keen-js): A dashboard template library.
 Used in conjunction with bootstrap to layout dashboard elements.
     - [Mongo DB](https://www.mongodb.com): NoSQL Database used to convert and present our data in JSON format.